AntoineAssal/AntoineAssal/README.md

 # Hello, Friend!  <img align="right" height="75px" src="https://cdn.discordapp.com/attachments/626937929121529896/820101529692405790/53bf53eb8b91d0990ddc32cbc30becee222.png">

-My name is **Antoine** Assal 🍯
+My name is **Antoine** aka **Ant1** 🍯

 - 👨‍💻 I'm a full-time student at Concordia's Gina Cody School of Engineering and Computer Science.
 - 💼 I’m a Junior Full-Stack Dev working at a startup that is focused on healthcare economics and platforms.
-- 📚 I’m currently learning everything I can about Frontend and Backend technologies with some DevOps. 😅
+- 📚 I’m currently learning everything I can about Frontend and Backend technologies with some DevOps.
-- ✨ I'm into gaming, music, problem solving, poetry (I actually mean lyrics), graphics/animations/UI design and the color green 💚
+- 💚 I'm into gaming, music, problem solving, poetry (I actually mean lyrics), graphics/animations/UI design and the color green.
 - 🤡 I have a love/hate relationship with programming and occasionaly participate in Hackathons.
 - 👨‍💻 In the future I plan on learning about [three.js](https://github.com/mrdoob/three.js)